-|Objectives||Upon successful completion of this course, students should be able to demonstrate:|
+On successful completion of the course students will be able to:

-1. detailed understanding of specific issues and concepts relating to an aspect of their chosen field of political science study;
+1. Detailed understanding of specific issues and concepts relating to an aspect of their chosen field of political science study;

-2. detailed knowledge of materials and sources relating to these issues;
+2. Detailed knowledge of materials and sources relating to these issues;

-3. an ability to undertake extended research at Honours level through the planning, preparation and submission of a research based thesis;
+3. An ability to undertake extended research at Honours level through the planning, preparation and submission of a research based thesis;

-4. skills in critical analysis appropriate for Honours level activity.
+4. Skills in critical analysis appropriate for Honours level activity.

-|Content||The Honours program in Politics consists of three inter-related elements which are designed to provide the student the opportunity to explore in greater depth interests developed during their undergraduate degree.
 POLI4004 is the second half of the third element, namely the research and presentation of a thesis topic.
 It will involve the student pursuing research for a thesis with an appropriate supervisor on a topic within their chosen field of political science.
-The student will be required to undertake independent research, guided where appropriate by directed readings, consultation and feedback from an assigned supervisor.
-Together with POLI4003, this course accounts for 50% of the final grade of the Politics Honours program.|

 The Politics Honours program requires successful completion of a Bachelor of Arts or Bachelor of Social Science or equivalent, with a major in a field relevant to their proposed Honours study and at least a credit average in the field in their undergraduate program.